Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 The fact that the ``Mammal`` class itself inherits from the ``Creature`` class does not have to appear here: it is to be managed directly by ``class_Mammal:construct`` (at any given inheritance level, only direct mother classes must be taken into account).

-One should ensure that, in constructors, the successive states are always built from the last updated one, unlike:
+One should ensure that, in constructors, the successive states are always built from the last updated one, unlike this case (where no mother class has been declared):

 .. code:: erlang